-Margaret Bancroft (1854-1912) founded the Haddonfield Bancroft Training School for the multiply disabled.
-Under its original name as The Haddonfield School for the Mentally Deficient and Peculiarly Backward, the institution was founded in 1883 as a way for Bancroft and fellow educators to develop innovate ways of teaching developmentally disabled children.
-Bancroft created a specialized program for the physical, mental and spiritual growth of each particular student.
-The founder valued the importance of proper nutrition, personal hygiene, exercise, daily prayers, sensory and artistic development and lessons suited to mental age.
-Students were also treated to different forms of recreation, which included trips to the circus, theaters, museums and concerts.
-It was renamed the Bancroft Training School in 1904.
+Founded in 1883 under the original name “The Haddonfield School for the Mentally Deficient and Peculiarly Backward”, Bancroft’s institution hoped to develop innovative ways of teaching developmentally disabled children.
+Bancroft created a specialized program for the physical, mental, and spiritual growth of each particular student.
+She valued the importance of proper nutrition, personal hygiene, exercise, daily prayers, sensory and artistic development, and lessons suited to mental age.
+Students were also treated to different forms of recreation, which included trips to the circus, theaters, museums, and concerts.
+Renamed in 1904 the institution became known as the Bancroft Training School.

 Bancroft also helped organize the women’s club the Haddon Fortnightly in 1894.
 She hoped that the women’s organization outside the home would promote the educational, literary, and social interests of its members.
 It is a testament to the longevity of Bancroft’s vision that the club is still active today.
 The Bancroft Training School now serves as a nonprofit institution with residential and daycare.
 Relocated to a campus called Owl’s Head, the school is now a year-round evaluation and treatment center.